 23. The pre-mortem

 It's 12 months from now.
 [Project] has failed.
-Tell the story of how it failed — the warning signs we ignored, the decisions that compounded badly, the moment it became obvious.
+Tell the story of how it failed.
+The warning signs we ignored.
+The decisions that compounded badly.
+The moment it became obvious.
 Be specific.

 24. The opposite play

 Our strategy is [paste].
 Now write the strategy memo for the exact opposite approach.
-Not "different" — opposite.
+Not "different."
+Opposite.
 What would have to be true for that approach to be correct?
 Is any of it true?

 25. Force a tradeoff